fcsonline/tmux-thumbs/README.md

 ### @thumbs-regexp-N

 Add extra patterns to match.
-This paramenter can have multiple instances.
+This parameter can have multiple instances.

 For example: